riasingh2353/team27/docs/Lab1.md

   * Assembling an autonomously-operated robot

-After retrieving the necessary components, we connected our Uno to the Arduino IDE and uploaded the Blink example program to our microcontroller.
-The function of this program is to cycle an on-board LED between on and off every second.
+After retrieving the necessary components, we connected our Uno to the Arduino IDE and uploaded the Blink example program to it.
+The function of this program is to cycle an on-board LED on and off every second.

 *Original blink code: (not ours!)*